How to Get Eyebrows into Shape and Remove Ear and Nose Hair: A Guide for Men

 Once-upon-a-time, the only effective way of getting rid of nostril hair was by plucking, which must have brought a tear to many a man’s eye.
-Ear hair was removed by singeing, which was usually carried out by a barber, as was the trimming and tidying up of eyebrows.
+Ear hair was removed by singeing, which was usually done by a barber, as was the trimming and tidying up of eyebrows.

 Invest in a Facial Hair Trimmer

 For getting rid of nostril and ear hair, a facial hair trimmer is essential.
-These can be purchased for as little as $10.00.
+You can purchase one for as little as $10.00.

 A facial hair trimmer is not the same as a beard trimmer or clipper.
 The latter is for trimming the sort of facial hair you’ve chosen to grow, like a beard, mustache or sideburns.
 The former is designed for the facial hair you’d rather be without, like nostril and ear hair, and to tidy unruly eyebrows.